meangrinch/MangaTranslator/README.md

 - **OSB text not inpainted/cleaned:** Ensure "Outside Speech Bubble" is enabled, install Nunchaku (see Installation step 4), and set your Hugging Face token (`hf_token`).

 ## Updating
-- Windows portable: run `update-standalone.bat` or download the latest release and replace the existing folder
+- Windows portable: run `update.bat` or download the latest release and replace the existing folder
 - Manual install: run `update.bat` or from the repo root:
 ```bash
 git pull